nebularg/LoggerHeadLite/README.md

 LoggerHead Lite is a an automated combat log enabler.

-The "Lite" means it only cares about when you are in a raid or mythic+ instance and is greatly simplified
+The "Lite" means it only cares about when you are in a raid or mythic keystone dungeon and is greatly simplified.
+For classic, heroic dungeons are also included.

 **`/lh`** for options.
 Only instances you've entered will show.
 The first time you enter a raid or start a mythic keystone dungeon, you'll get a popup asking if you'd like to log that instance/difficulty.